ryanw-mobile/cat-news/README.md

 a prototype app to demonstrate to stakeholders.
 The basic premise of the app is to allow users to look at stories of cute cats nearby.

 This is a prototype of the app.
-As the backend isn't developed yet, this prototype currently mocks out the feed locally, with an option in place to switch to the real feed later.
+It provides build options to load either the mock feed locally, or the real feed remotely.
 Please refer to the "Building the App" section below for details.

 ## TL;DR - Status